New York State Police: Previously issued equipment

+Cameras

-The New York State Police is one of only five state police agencies in the United States that, as of 2019, does not equip its state police vehicles with dashboard cameras.
-New York State Troopers starting on April 5, 2021 have started receiving body-worn cameras.
+The New York State Police is one of only five state police agencies in the United States that does not equip its state police vehicles with dashboard cameras.
+New York State Troopers, as of April 5, 2021, have been receiving body-worn cameras.

 Aviation

 The New York State Police has three Bell 407 single engine utility helicopters, six Bell 430 twin engine helicopters, three Bell UH-1 “HUEY 2” Single engine utility helicopters and one UH-1H “HUEY 1” Single engine utility helicopter.
 Their other aircraft are two Cessna 206 Stationair Single engine airplanes, one Cessna 172 Single engine airplane, one Partenavia 68 Twin engine observation airplane, one Sikorsky S-76 (used for transporting the governor), and two Beech King Air twin engine turboprop airplanes.
 All of these aircraft operate under the call sign “GrayRider”.
+In 2025, New York State Police placed an order for one Airbus H160 and three Airbus H145 helicopters, in addition to two Airbus H145 helicopters ordered in 2024.